 The Pilot is supported by Joanne Harris, Director of Education at the North Metropolitan Regional Office.

-Recently schools were provided the opportunity to learn more about the Pilot, the session recorded and available here from September 16th.
+Recently schools were provided the opportunity to learn more about the Pilot, the session recorded and available here.

 Speech Pathologist or Speech Therapist?